adlnet/xAPI-Spec/xAPI.md

 * An LRS responding to a GET request MUST add an ETag HTTP header to the response.
 (The reason for specifying the LRS ETag format is to allow API consumers that can't read the ETag header to calculate it themselves.)
+* An LRS responding to a PUT or POST request SHOULD* add an ETag HTTP header to the response.
 * An LRS responding to a GET request MUST calculate the value of this header to be a hexidecimal string of the SHA-1 digest of the contents.
 * An LRS responding to a GET request MUST enclose the header in quotes.